vishnudxb/docker-mkcert/README.md

 ```

-docker run -d -e domain=api.staging.com,dev.localhost.com --name mkcert --network mkcert -v mkcert-data:/root/.local/share/mkcert vishnunair/docker-mkcert
+docker run -d -e domain=api.staging.com,dev.localhost.com,stg.localhost.com --name mkcert -v mkcert-data:/root/.local/share/mkcert vishnunair/docker-mkcert

 ```

 #### Connecting mkcert container with your local development environment.

-Once you run the mkcert up & running, connect your development environment to the mkcert network and share the volume you create & mount it to /tmp because in dev.go file you need to specify where to look for the ssl certs.
+Once you run the mkcert up & running, connect your development environment to the shared volume you create & mount it to the location where you specify your ssl files.

 *For example: I am using a Dockerfile.dev to run a simple http server in go*

+*I am mounting /tmp directory to the shared volume becuase in dev.go file, I specify where to look for the ssl certs.*

 ```

 docker build -f Dockerfile.dev -t=vishnunair/docker-mkcert-dev .

-docker run -d -p 443:443 --name mkcert-dev  --network mkcert -v mkcert-data:/tmp -it vishnunair/docker-mkcert-dev
+docker run -d -p 443:443 --name mkcert-dev -v mkcert-data:/tmp -it vishnunair/docker-mkcert-dev

 ```